Skip to main content

 Proposed indication matrix for the treatment of disgust

-Object disgustContact contaminationExposure procedureSpecific phobias (spiders, snakes. vomiting), phobia of blood and syringes, obsessive-compulsive disorder, eating disorders.
+Object disgustContact contaminationExposure procedureSpecific phobias (spiders, snakes, vomiting, blood-injection-injury type phobia), obsessive-compulsive disorder, eating disorders

 Cognitive procedure